 Some clarifying shampoos can have a bit of a clinical or medicinal feel to them, but that’s certainly not the case here.
 With a whipped, mousse-like texture and a sophisticated scent, this feels more like a fancy spa shampoo than a heavy-hitting detoxifier.
 Still, it does just that, using volcanic ash to blast away excess dirt, oil, and build-up.

 As any curly girl will tell you, curly hair calls for a totally different product protocol than straight hair, and that is the case when it comes to removing build-up, too.
-This formula uses fruit acids to rid strands of minerals and residue without stripping curls of their essential nutrients and moisture, leaving your spirals soft, smooth, and silky.
+This formula uses matcha green tea, aloe vera, and panthenol to get rid of residue without stripping curls of their essential nutrients and moisture, leaving your spirals soft, smooth, and silky.

 Best Pre-Shampoo: Color Wow Dream Filter Pre-Shampoo Mineral Remover